saurabhnemade/ng2-testimonial/src/components/timer/title.md

-This service is able to start a really nice timer functionality.
+This service is able to start a really fancy timer functionality.
 The layout isn't included in this component.
 The layout was made for this demo only.